bmeddeb/gitbench/docs/api/clone-monitoring.md

 # Clone Monitoring

-GitFleet provides a powerful system for asynchronously cloning Git repositories and monitoring the clone progress.
+gitbench provides a powerful system for asynchronously cloning Git repositories and monitoring the clone progress.
 This page explains how to monitor clone operations effectively.

 ## Overview

-When cloning repositories with GitFleet, you can:
+When cloning repositories with gitbench, you can:

 1. Monitor the progress of clone operations in real-time
 2. Get detailed status information for each clone task